airgradienthq/arduino/docs/local-server.md

 **Notes**

-- `offlineMode` : device will disable all network operation, and only show measurements on display and ledbar; Read-Only; Change can be apply using reset button on boot.
+- `offlineMode` : the device will disable all network operation, and only show measurements on the display and ledbar; Read-Only; Change can be apply using reset button on boot.
 - `disableCloudConnection` : disable every request to AirGradient server, means features like post data to AirGradient server, configuration from AirGradient server and automatic firmware updates are disabled.
 This configuration overrides `configurationControl` and `postDataToAirGradient`; Read-Only; Change can be apply from wifi setup webpage.

 #### Corrections